-Section 6.4(2) of the Local Government Act 1995 read with the Local Government (Financial Management) Regulations 1996 prescribe that brought to account in the prior year because City did not obtain the control of the c with the Local Government Act 1995, the Australian Accounting Standards.
+Section 6.4(2) of the Local Government Act 1995 read with the Local Government (Financial Management) Regulations 1996 prescribe that brought to account in the prior year because City did not obtain the control of the c Instead the amount should be expensed.

+with the Local Government Act 1995, the Australian Accounting Standards.
 The Australian Accounting Standards (as they apply to local governments and not-for-profit entities) and Interpretations of the Australian Accounting Standards Board were applied where no inconsistencies exist.